nilearn/nilearn/CONTRIBUTING.rst

 If you want to contribute code:

-    * For new features, please be sure to create an `issue <https://github.com/nilearn/nilearn/issues>`_ first, to discuss whether it can be included and its specifications.
+    * For new features, please be sure to create a `new issue`_ first, to discuss whether it can be included and its specifications.
-    * To help with known issues, please check `good first issues <https://github.com/nilearn/nilearn/labels/Good%20first%20issue>`_ to get started, `known bugs <https://github.com/nilearn/nilearn/labels/Bug>`_, or `proposed enhancements <https://github.com/nilearn/nilearn/labels/Enhancement>`_.
+    * To help with known `issues`_, please check `good first issues <https://github.com/nilearn/nilearn/labels/Good%20first%20issue>`_ to get started, `known bugs <https://github.com/nilearn/nilearn/labels/Bug>`_, or `proposed enhancements <https://github.com/nilearn/nilearn/labels/Enhancement>`_.
     * In any case, before sending code, be sure to **follow the** `Contribution Guidelines`_.
     * The section `Setting up your environment`_ will get you ready to contribute.